notional-labs/danger/README.md

 ## Performance Research

 It is currently not possible to do high quality research on chain performance due to the fact that many testnets, like the cosmos hub replicated security testnet, do not resemble reality.
-Danger aims
+Danger solves this by being a mainnet that people are encouraged to attack.

 ## Genesis procedure